flowr-analysis/flowr/wiki/Query API.md

     linkStyle 129 stroke:gray;
 ```

-(The analysis required _8.3 ms_ (including parse and normalize, using the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+(The analysis ran (including parse and normalize, using the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 No [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database) is mounted for these generated graphs, so `library()` calls attach no package exports; base-R names are still qualified via the generated base-package store (e.g. `acf` as `stats::acf`).)

 </details>